 For fuller location details including architects’ drawings, arboricultural and topographical surveys, heritage impact assessment report and planning statement, see London Borough of Hounslow’s Planning Portal (Click here, choose Search planning applications, accept Terms & Conditions, click on Planning Search, enter System Reference P/2021/0577, click Search, then click on the reference P/2021/0577 to view documents or comment.)

-Following discussions/consultations locally the artwork will ideally be situated so as to be:
+Following local discussions/consultations the artwork will be:

 - within a short distance of No.8 Woodstock Road where the family lived from 1879

-- en route to No.3 Blenheim Rd where they lived from 1888, where Yeats wrote The Lake Isle of Innisfree & where the Irish Literary Society was founded (still a major literary organisation in London’s cultural life)
+- en route to No.3 Blenheim Rd where they lived from 1888, where Yeats wrote The Lake Isle of Innisfree and where the Irish Literary Society was founded (still a major literary organisation in London’s cultural life)

 - within sight of the former Bedford Park Club building on The Avenue (now reborn as the London Buddhist Vihara), where Yeats attended lectures on Eastern religions, where Yeats’s father debated the day’s issues with Bedford Park neighbours, and where local amateur dramatics inspired Yeats’s own symbolist drama, leading to the creation of the world-renowned Abbey Theatre, Symbolist drama and to a Celtic cultural revival.

 - close to Bedford Park’s Arts & Crafts pub, The Tabard, named for the inn in Chaucer’s Canterbury Tales, and to the former Bedford Park Community Stores and Chiswick School of Art attended by WB’s brother Jack and sisters Elizabeth and Susan; the Art School’s location now houses performing arts school, ArtsEd